Brogan Walker: Background

-Walker-Sanchez was born in California, United States.
+Walker was born in California, United States.
 She moved to Guam after she married her Guamanian husband, Mike Sanchez.
 She represents Guam when competing in MMA.

 Mixed martial arts career

 Early career

-Walker-Sanchez fought under Pacific Xtreme Combat and amassed a record of 4-0 prior to getting signed by Invicta Fighting Championships.
+Walker fought under Pacific Xtreme Combat and amassed a record of 4–0 prior to getting signed by Invicta Fighting Championships.

 Invicta Fighting Championships

-Walker-Sanchez made her Invicta debut on January 13, 2018, against Cheri Muraski at Invicta FC 27.
+Walker made her Invicta debut on January 13, 2018, against Cheri Muraski at Invicta FC 27.
 She won the fight via split decision.

 Her next fight came on July 21, 2018, facing Miranda Maverick at Invicta FC 30.
 She won the fight via unanimous decision.

-On October 4, 2019, Walker-Sanchez faced Pearl Gonzalez at Invicta FC 37.
+On October 4, 2019, Walker faced Pearl Gonzalez at Invicta FC 37.
 She lost the fight via unanimous decision.

-Walker-Sanchez faced Erin Blanchfield at Invicta FC 41 on July 30, 2020, as a late notice replacement for Stephanie Geltmacher.
+Walker faced Erin Blanchfield at Invicta FC 41 on July 30, 2020, as a late notice replacement for Stephanie Geltmacher.
 She lost the fight by unanimous decision.

-Walker-Sanchez faced Emilee King at Invicta FC 44 on August 27, 2021.
+Walker faced Emilee King at Invicta FC 44 on August 27, 2021.
 She won the fight by a first-round submission, forcing King to tap with a rear naked choke near the end of the round.

 The Ultimate Fighter

-In February 2022, Walker-Sanchez was announced as a cast member of The Ultimate Fighter: Team Peña vs. Team Nunes.
+In February 2022, Walker was announced as a cast member of The Ultimate Fighter: Team Peña vs. Team Nunes.
 She was selected third by Julianna Peña in the fighter selections.
 In her first fight in the house, she faced Hannah Guy and won by majority decision.
 In the semi-finals, she faced Laura Gallardo and won by unanimous decision to advance to the finals.

 Ultimate Fighting Championship

-In the TUF 30 finals, Walker-Sanchez faced Juliana Miller on August 6, 2022 at UFC on ESPN 40.
+In the TUF 30 finals, Walker faced Juliana Miller on August 6, 2022, at UFC on ESPN 40.
 She lost the fight via technical knockout in round three.

-Walker-Sanchez is scheduled to face Liang Na on March 25, 2023, at UFC on ESPN 43.
+Walker was scheduled to face Liang Na on March 25, 2023, at UFC on ESPN 43.
+However, Liang pulled out due to undisclosed reasons and Walker was moved to UFC Fight Night 222 a month later on April 22 as a replacement against Iasmin Lucindo.
+She lost the fight via unanimous decision.

+After a two-and-a-half-year layoff, Walker made her return against Veronica Hardy on October 4, 2025 at UFC 320.
+She lost the fight by unanimous decision.

+On October 15, 2025, it was reported that Walker was removed from the UFC roster.